bdevel/wind-analysis-for-sailing/README.md

-# wind-anlysis-for-sailing
+# Wind Anlysis for Sailing
-Software to analyzing wind for sailboat racing
+Software to analyzing wind for sailboat racing.

+## Currently Available:

+(Lifts and Headers)[lifts-and-headers/README.md] - Is it good or bad to tack on a header?